Song to the Siren: This Mortal Coil version

-This Mortal Coil recorded a version of "Song to the Siren," released as their debut single in September 1983.
+This Mortal Coil recorded a version of "Song to the Siren", released as their debut single in September 1983.
 It entered the UK Independent Singles Chart at No. 31 on 24 September and reached No. 3 on 5 November.
 The song charted on the UK Singles Chart, peaking at No. 66 on 22 October.
 The single remained on the UK Indie Chart for 101 weeks, ranking fourth in the 1980s behind "Bela Lugosi's Dead" by Bauhaus (131 weeks), "Blue Monday" by New Order (186 weeks), and "Love Will Tear Us Apart" by Joy Division (195 weeks).

 "Song to the Siren" was later included on This Mortal Coil's 1984 album It'll End in Tears.
 This Mortal Coil was a musical collective led by producer Ivo Watts-Russell, featuring musicians from the 4AD label.
 Singer Elizabeth Fraser and guitarist Robin Guthrie of the Cocteau Twins, both signed to 4AD at the time, performed on this version.
-Fraser also recorded a duet with Tim Buckley’s son, Jeff Buckley.
+Fraser also recorded a duet with Tim Buckley's son, Jeff Buckley.

 The release of This Mortal Coil's version led to a renewed interest in Tim Buckley's work.
 This revival led to increased posthumous sales of Buckley's music, and contributed to Jeff Buckley's early success.

 This Mortal Coil's version appears prominently in David Lynch's 1997 film Lost Highway, though it is not included on the soundtrack album.
 Lynch had originally intended to use the song in his 1986 film Blue Velvet, but the licensing costs were too high.
-As a result, he collaborated with composer Angelo Badalamenti to create "Mysteries of Love."
+As a result, he collaborated with composer Angelo Badalamenti to create "Mysteries of Love".

 The song was featured in the 2009 film The Lovely Bones to critical acclaim.

-Covers and versions
+Other covers and versions

-The song has been covered numerous times, including by Susheela Raman, Robert Plant, The Czars, Amenra, David Gray, John Frusciante Sinéad O'Connor, Bryan Ferry, George Michael, Half Man Half Biscuit, Brendan Perry, Amen Dunes, Wolf Alice, Garbage and Third Eye Blind.
+The song has been covered numerous times, including by The Cocteau Twins, John Frusciante, Sinéad O'Connor and Rose Betts.

-Numerous trance cover versions exist.
-"Sunrise (Here I Am)" by Ratty (2000), a version by Vengeance featuring Clare Pearce (2001), and Lost Witness' "Did I Dream (Song to the Siren)" featuring Tracey Carmen are notable examples.

-The 2021 director's cut Zack Snyder's Justice League features a rendition of "Song to the Siren" by British singer-songwriter Rose Betts.